-Moms Clean Air Force Texas field consultant, Krystal hosted Texas’s Oil and Gas Threat Map telepresser.
-Speakers included Dr. Adelita Cantu, a public health nurse, and Raquel Lara, mother and grandmother living near Oil and Gas operations in the Eagle Ford Shale.
+Moms Clean Air Force Texas field consultant Krystal Henagan hosted Texas’s Oil and Gas Threat Map telepresser.
+Speakers included Dr. Adelita Cantu, a public health nurse, and Raquel Lara, mother and grandmother living near oil and gas operations in the Eagle Ford Shale.

-Moms Clean Air Force Texas participated in a delivery of the San Antonio Climate Action Coalition petitiondelivery at the San Antonio City Council Meeting.
+Moms Clean Air Force Texas participated in the San Antonio Climate Action Coalition petition delivery at the San Antonio City Council Meeting.

 Moms Clean Air Force Texas presented at the Being Green Social and Environmental Justice Forum in San Antonio.

-Field consultant, Krystal Henagan spoke on a telepresser: The Shaky Economics of the J.K.
+Field consultant Krystal Henagan spoke at the telepresser The Shaky Economics of the J.K.
 Spruce Power Plant: Weighing the Costs of a Coal Plant Against Renewable Energy Options, Report by Synapse Energy Economics, Inc.

-Field consultant, Krystal Henagan spoke at a Press Conference in San Antonio: Public Citizen Texas Climate Change Tour.
+Field consultant Krystal Henagan spoke at a press conference in San Antonio on the Public Citizen Texas Climate Change Tour.